JustFixNYC/hpd-graph-fun/README.md

 This algorithm was created by Sam Rabiyah, Samara Trilling, and Atul Varma during the week of July 26, 2021.

 ## Quick start

-A command-line tool called `hpd` provides various subcommands to analyze the graph.
-It uses CSV data directly from NYC's open data portal and does not require a database.

 You will need [Rust][].